SCW-Aberystwyth/Introduction-to-HPC-with-RaspberryPi/_episodes/02-logging-in.md

 # Logging in

 Your username is your institutional ID prefixed by 'a' for Aberystwyth users, 'b' for Bangor users, 'c' for Cardiff users and 's' for Swansea users.
+External collaborators will have a username beginning with a 'x'.

 Aberystwyth and Swansea users should login to the Swansea Sunbird system by typing: